 The key driving factors causing fluctuations in the conductivity of the water recorded in Salty Lagoon during the reporting period were evaporation, rainfall and saline water ingress from Salty Creek.
 Evaporation causes a gradual increase in conductivity measurements as salts become more concentrated.
 Rainfall has the opposite effect but typically operates over shorter timeframes.
-Rapid increases in conductivity, such as those observed on 16 December 2020 and 30 May 2021 are associated with saline water ingress (Figure 2.2).
+Rapid increases in conductivity, such as those observed on 13 October 2021 and 3 January 2022 are associated with saline water ingress (Figure 2.2).

-The conductivity measurements presented in Figure 2.2 show that the relatively dry conditions between August and December 2020 facilitated evaporation and a slight increase in the conductivity measurements to brackish water concentrations of approximately 3.5 mS/cm.
-The maximum measurement of 29.48 mS/cm was recorded after saline water ingress from Salty Creek.
+The conductivity measurements presented in Figure 2.2 show that the wet conditions maintained freshwater conditions for the majority of the reporting period, with the exception of short periods following seawater ingress.
+The maximum measurement of 9.87 mS/cm was recorded after saline water ingress from Salty Creek.